Bruce E. Melnick: Coast Guard career

 Melnick spent 20 years in the United States Coast Guard, rising to the rank of commander.
 His assignments included serving as operations officer and chief test pilot at the Coast Guard Aircraft Program Office in Grand Prairie, Texas.
 In that capacity, he conducted most of the developmental and all of the acceptance test flights for the HH-65 Dolphin helicopter, including sea trials, and wrote the HH-65 flight manual.

 During his Coast Guard service, Melnick received numerous awards, including two Defense Distinguished Service Medals, two Distinguished Flying Crosses and the Secretary of Transportation Heroism Award.

 In 1992, he received the U.S. Coast Guard Academy Distinguished Alumni Award.
 He logged over 5,000 hours flying time, predominantly in the HH-3F Pelican, HH-52 Sea Guard, HH-65 Dolphin, and T-38 Talon aircraft.
 Melnick retired from the U.S. Coast Guard and left NASA in July 1992.

 NASA career

-Melnick was selected by NASA in 1987 and became an astronaut in August 1988 with the missions STS-41 and STS-49.
-He was the first Coast Guard aviator to participate in the space program, and was the first Coast Guard aviator into space.
+Melnick was selected by NASA in 1987.
+He was the first Coast Guard aviator to participate in the space program and was the first Coast Guard aviator into space.
 Commander Melnick retired from the U.S. Coast Guard and left NASA in July 1992.

+STS-41

+Melnick served as a mission specialist during STS-41.
+Discovery launched from LC-39B, on October 6, 1990, at 11:47:15 UTC.
+The primary goal of the mission was to deploy the Ulysses spacecraft in partnership with the European Space Agency (ESA), which observed the Sun's activity across different latitudes.

+The Inertial Upper Stage (IUS), combined with the Payload Assist Module (PAM-S), propelled Ulysses towards Jupiter for a gravity assist, slingshotting the spacecraft to its out-of-ecliptic orbit for solar observations.
+Additionally, STS-41 conducted experiments like the Shuttle Solar Backscatter Ultraviolet Instrument (SSBUV), which studied Earth's upper atmosphere, investigations into polymer membrane production (IPMP), Chromosome and Plant Cell Division in Space (CHROMEX), and more.

+The STS-41 mission concluded with the successful landing of Discovery at Edwards Air Force Base, Runway 22, on October 10, 1990, at 13:57:19 UTC.

+STS-49

+Melnick once again served as a mission specialist during STS-49.
+On May 7, 1992, 23:40:00 UTC, Endeavour launched from LC-39B on its maiden flight.

+The primary mission objective involved a series of spacewalks aimed at capturing and repairing the stranded Intelsat VI satellite.
+Multiple spacewalks were conducted to retrieve, repair, and redeploy the satellite.
+The mission featured the first three-person spacewalk, which was an unplanned solution to challenges encountered during the satellite capture.
+These spacewalks showcased technical proficiency in orbital servicing and repair and set a record for the longest-duration spacewalks at the time.

+STS-49 concluded with the safe landing of Endeavour at the Edwards Air Force Base, Runway 22 on May 16, 1992, at 20:57:38 UTC.